-Learn how the User-Centered Design process fits into Lean and Agile; augments software development goals; increases customer satisfaction; and saves time, money, and sanity… all before developers write a line of code.
+In our 1, 1.5 or 2 day interactive training workshop, learn how the User-Centered Design process fits into Lean and Agile; augments software development goals; increases customer satisfaction; and saves time, money, and sanity… all before developers write a line of code.

 - Correct integration of CX and UX processes and practitioners saves time, money, increases efficiency, keeps engineering’s changes to a minimum, & creates the best product for customers.